Mustard Selection and Storage

 Seeds: Most markets carry mustard seeds in several forms, including whole, ground and powdered.
 Powdered mustard is a combination of brown and white seeds mixed with turmeric or saffron for added flavor and color.
 There are now a number of specialty dried mustards available, such as chili mustard powder, peppercorn, mint, and chive.
 You can make your own flavored mustard powders by adding dried flavorings to simple plain powdered mustard and avoid the gourmet cost.
 Store whole mustard seeds in airtight containers in a cool, dry place up to one year; ground and powdered mustard up to six months.

 Mustard Oil: Intensely hot and spicy mustard oil is derived from pressing mustard seeds.
-It can be found in specialty, Indian and Oriental markets.
+It can be found in specialty Indian, Chinese, and South East Asian markets.
 The oil is a nice golden color and quite aromatic.
 A small bottle will go a very long way.
 It should be stored in the refrigerator because it will easily go rancid.

-Many chain markets as well as Oriental markets will also carry the mustard greens or leaves from the brown mustard plant, which are cooked much like spinach or simply eaten raw.
+Many chain markets, as well as Asian markets, will also carry the mustard greens or leaves from the brown mustard plant, which are cooked much like spinach or simply eaten raw.
 The flavor of the greens is reminiscent of prepared mustard, with a perfumy edge and a hint of radish.